Hindley pub murder victim named locally

 Police confirmed the man was taken to hospital for treatment, where he remained in a critical condition.

-But it has now emerged that he died on Tuesday afternoon.
+But it has now emerged that he died yesterday afternoon.

-His family are being provided with support from specially trained police officers.
+His family, including wife Julie, are being provided with support from specially trained police officers.

 No arrests are understood to have yet been made in connection with the incident.